-NAFCU supports efforts, such as the draft Corporate Transparency Act from Representative Carolyn Maloney, which would help facilitate more coordination between state agencies, law enforcement, and credit unions by ensuring that credit unions have access to beneficial ownership information collected by states, relating to corporations or limited liability companies formed under state laws.
+It is with this in mind that NAFCU supports efforts to help facilitate more coordination between state agencies, law enforcement, and credit unions by ensuring that credit unions have access to beneficial ownership information collected by states, relating to corporations or limited liability companies formed under state laws.

-NAFCU appreciates this opportunity to provide comments on ways to improve the current BSA/AML regulatory compliance regime.
-We look forward to collaborating with the Subcommittee on Financial Institutions and Consumer Credit as it seeks to ease the regulatory burden on credit unions.
+NAFCU appreciates this opportunity to provide comments on ways to improve current BSA/AML Regulatory Compliance Regime.
+We look forward to collaborating with the Committee on this important issue.
 Should you have any questions or require any additional information, please do not hesitate to contact me or Gaurav Parikh, NAFCU's Associate Director of Legislative Affairs, at 703-842-2261.